AugustNing/princeton-food/README.md

 **Hot Wok Cafe** :speaking_head: - I asked my Chinese lab mate from south China what his favorite authentic chinese restaurant within 10 min driving distance was and this was his recommendation.

-**Buen Provecho (Hamilton)** - ~20 min drive for puerto rican food.
+**Buen Provecho (Hamilton)** - ~~20 min drive for puerto rican food.
 I would recommend making a reservation.
 They have this special (i dont think its’ on the menu so you have to ask for it) but it’s a whole red snapper stuff with steak.
 It’s amazing.
-Go have it and go into a food coma.
+Go have it and go into a food coma.~~ As of 2023, Buen Provecho has closed :( If someone knows where to find great Puerto Rican food please let me know

 **Tasty Moment (Edison)** - really good authentic chinese food.
 I think it’s sorta expensive but the food is really good and it’s a nice atmosphere.
 It’s a really popular spot (idk if they take reservations), so when you’re waiting for you table you can go to hmart, get boba, or tasty bread from paris baguette